hemanth/nmotw.in/source/_posts/2018-08-26-commitizen.markdown

 $ commitizen init cz-conventional-changelog --save-dev --save-exact
 ```

-^ this reuslts in modification of your `package.json` to:
+^ this results in modification of your `package.json` to:

 ```js
   "config": {